 Thus the challenges of the compilation approach: \begin{enumerate} \item How to support both flatmap and zip, in any combination without limitation?
 How to support stateful filtering and flatmapping, typical of compression and decompression? \item How to guarantee the compilation quality: compiling down to an imperative state machine?
-How to go beyond the `best-effort' optimization? \item How to verify the optimizations correct? \item How to give some guarantees about the correctness of the compiler implementation itself? \item How to let the user add further facilities, e.g., windowing, and related optimizations (when the window size is statically known and small), while preserving all other guarantees?
+How to go beyond the `best-effort' optimization? \item How to verify the optimizations correct? \item How to give some guarantees about the correctness of the compiler implementation itself? \item How to let the user add further facilities, e.g., windowing, and related optimizations (such as specializations to small or very large window sizes), while preserving all other guarantees?
 That is, how to add a degree of extensibility to the system without voiding the guarantees? \end{enumerate}